calvinfroedge/codeigniter-payments/README.md

 If you don't pass config in an array, and don't create a config file, the config in src/php-payments/config/drivers will be used - which is only for testing and is probably not what you want.

 ## Making Requests

-Examples for all gateways are available in /examples.
 A request is formatted thusly:

 ```php
 $this->payments->payment_action('gateway_name', $params, $config);